xjxxjx1017/Learning-Management-System-the-UI-improving-experiment/README.md

-# Learning Management System
+## A Learning Management System for Experimenting with Different Tools and Methods for the User Interface
-A learning management system and performed experiments on the system to provide a better user interface.
+Try to investigate that why the user interfaces of Moodle and Blackboard are out dated.

+Developing a learning management system from strach with basic features.

+Find out how they can be improved by experimenting new tools and methods.

 #### Features
 * user privilege management